Are you excited to plan a ski trip? If this is your first time skiing? We have you covered!

 Green Slopes (often indicated by a green circle)

 A green slope is an easy slope.
-This is probably the ones you need to stick with as a beginner skier.
+These are probably the ones you need to stick with as a beginner skier.

 Blue Slopes (often indicated by a blue square)